-How to found the creativity and get out of the usual comfortable path and explore new and unknown in art making?
+How to find the creativity and get out of the usual comfortable zone and explore new and unknown in art making?

 Well this is not my idea at all, it is just a challenge I did try out, and my experience with it.
 Let’s start at the beginning.
 The main idea is to make 100 small paintings in 3 days.